lorenzo-schiavon/lorenzo-schiavon.github.io/_pages/about.md

 ---

 I am a PhD student in Statistical Sciences at the University of Padova, supervised by [Antonio Canale](https://tonycanale.github.io/).<br/>
-My main research interest centres on Bayesian statistics, Bayesian nonparametrics and computational methods.
+My main research interest centres on Bayesian statistics, Bayesian nonparametrics and computational statistics.